mike-ward/waywards/_posts/2018-10-22-rv-roofs-get-dirty-heres-how-i-clean-mine.md

 I use a waterless wash and wax system called, "Wash Wax All".
-It comes from the Aerospace industry and I've used it now for a couple of years on RV.
+It comes from the Aerospace industry and I've used it now for a couple of years on my RV.
 It pretty much works as advertised.
 I suspect the other waterless wash/wax systems from Meguiars, Chemical Guys, Mothers, etc. work just as well.